Winner sues Colorado lottery for millions over fixed jackpot

 “Even though the Tiptons have agreed to repay the money they received from the Lottery, the Lottery has refused to honor its obligation to Mr. Massihzadeh,” his lawsuit says.

-It’s the third lawsuit to claim lottery players were cheated by Tipton’s scheme.
+Spokeswomen for the Colorado attorney general’s office and lottery didn’t immediately reply to messages seeking comment about the lawsuit, which is the third to claim players were cheated by Tipton’s scheme.

 Hundreds of thousands of people who bought tickets on dates in which Tipton could predict winning numbers are pursuing a class-action lawsuit seeking refunds, arguing those drawings weren’t truly random.
 A man who won a 2011 jackpot is also suing the Iowa Lottery, saying his prize should be larger because the $14 million jackpot should have rolled over.